The Mesmerizing Wicklow National Park, County Wicklow, Ireland

 Next on your County Wicklow adventures is to visit the Wicklow National Park, just south of Ireland’s capital city Dublin.
 The Wicklow National Park is most known for being one of the largest national parks in Ireland.
 Much of the area extends over the Wicklow Mountains with the true Irish beauty surrounding you.

-The Wicklow National Park covers nearly 50,000 acres of land.
-This includes scenic views of the natural Wicklow landscape with wild bogland, meadows, lakes and enchanting forests that makes it feel and look like some straight out of a fairytale.
+The Wicklow National Park covers nearly 50,000 acres of land and is one of 6 national parks in the country.
+The park includes scenic views of the natural Wicklow landscape with wild bogland, meadows, lakes and enchanting forests that makes it feel and look like some straight out of a fairytale.
 It’s pretty magical, to say the least, and well worth visiting.

 The whole aim of the Wicklow National Park is to help conserve the areas biodiversity and unique landscape.
 It has also become a much loved and important recreational space for both the Wicklow locals and tourists, with a variety of activities on offer such as walking, water sports, horse riding and many more.

 The three most popular way to discover and explore the Wicklow National Park is by visiting Glendalough or taking the incredibly scenic drive through the mountains or going on a hike within its remote locations but this last one, of course, requires you to have experience with hiking.